NolanHarless/HarlessPortfolio/README.md

 # HarlessPortfolio
-My personal portfolio development area
+My personal portfolio development area for testing purposes.
+I am wanting to create a new portfolio for myself.